-Feeding your dog a homemade diet is one of the best things that you can do for your pet's overall health and well-being.
-When I discuss this topic with pet owners, I always get asked “How much homemade dog food to feed my dog?”
-It's not an easy question to answer, but I'll explain how best to figure out the proper serving size for your pooch in this article.
+Feeding a dog a homemade diet is a great alternative to commercial kibble if you do it right.
+When I discuss this topic with pet owners, I always get asked, how much homemade dog food to feed my dog?
+Well, it's not an easy question to answer, but I'll try to explain how you can figure out the proper serving size for your dog.

-You may be wondering why you even need to figure out the right serving size for your dog.
-I mean, can't you just watch his weight and make sure he's not gaining or losing?
+You may be wondering why you even need to figure out the right serving size of homemade dog food for your pet.
+Some pet owners assume that they can simply watch a dog's weight and make sure they're not gaining or losing.

-The consequences of feeding your dog too much food are obvious.
-He'll become obese, which could lead to a slew of other health conditions like diabetes, joint problems, certain types of cancer and heart and respiratory issues.
+The consequences of feeding a dog too much or too little food are obvious.
+When overfeeding on calories, your dog will become obese, which then could lead to a slew of other health conditions: diabetes, joint problems, certain types of cancer, heart and respiratory issues.

-Did you know that feeding your dog too much food can also lead to nutrient toxicity?
-That's right.
-In this case, too much of a good thing could be very bad!
-For example, Vitamin A toxicity can cause bone spurs, lethargy, constipation, stiffness and limping.
-Vitamin D toxicity can lead to vomiting blood, seizures, muscle tremors and abdominal pain.
+Feeding a dog too much food can also lead to vitamin toxicity.
+In such cases, too much of a good thing could be very bad.
+For example, some of the most common vitamin toxicity cases are related to Vitamin A, which can cause bone spurs, lethargy, constipation, stiffness and limping in dogs, and Vitamin D, which can lead to vomiting blood, seizures, muscle tremors and abdominal pain in dogs.

 How Much Homemade Dog Food to Feed My Dog?